Yttrium-90: Production

 Yttrium-90 is produced by the nuclear decay of strontium-90 which has a half-life of nearly 29 years and is a fission product of uranium used in nuclear reactors.
 As the strontium-90 decays, chemical high-purity separation is used to isolate the yttrium-90 before precipitation.
+Yttrium-90 is also directly produced by neutron activation of natural yttrium (89Y) targets in a nuclear research reactor.

 Medical application

 90Y plays a significant role in the treatment of hepatocellular carcinoma (HCC), leukemia, and lymphoma, although it has the potential to treat a range of tumors.
-Trans-arterial radioembolization is a procedure performed by interventional radiologists in which microspheres are impregnated with 90Y and injected into the arteries supplying the tumor.
-The microspheres become lodged in blood vessels surrounding the tumor and the resulting radiation damages the nearby tissue.
+Trans-arterial radioembolization is a procedure performed by interventional radiologists, in which 90Y microspheres are injected into the arteries supplying the tumor.
+The microspheres come in two forms: resin, in which 90Y is bound to the surface, and glass, in which 90Y is directly incorporated into the microsphere during production.
+Once injected, the microspheres become lodged in blood vessels surrounding the tumor and the resulting radiation damages the nearby tissue.
+The distribution of the microspheres is dependent on several factors, including catheter tip positioning, distance to branching vessels, rate of injection, properties of particles, like size and density, and variability in tumor perfusion.
 Radioembolization with 90Y significantly prolongs time-to-progression (TTP) of HCC, has a tolerable adverse event profile, and improves patient quality of life more than do similar therapies.
 90Y has also found uses in tumor diagnosis by imaging the Bremsstrahlung radiation released by the microspheres.
 Positron emission tomography after radioembolization is also possible.

+Post-treatment imaging

+Following treatment with 90Y, imaging is performed to evaluate 90Y delivery and absorption to evaluate coverage of target regions and involvement of normal tissue.
+This is typically performed using Bremsstrahlung imaging with single-photon emission computed tomography CT (SPECT/CT), or using 90Y position imaging with positron emission tomography CT (PET/CT).

+Bremsstrahlung imaging after 90Y therapy

+As 90Y undergoes beta decay, broad spectrum bremsstrahlung radiation is emitted and is detectable with standard gamma cameras or SPECT.
+These modalities provide information about radioactive uptake of 90Y, however, there is poor spatial information.
+Consequently, it is challenging to delineate anatomy and thereby evaluate tumor and normal tissue uptake.
+This led to the development of SPECT/CT, which combines the functional information of SPECT with the spatial information of CT to allow for more accurate 90Y localization.

+Positron imaging after 90Y therapy

+PET/CT and PET/MRI have superior spatial resolution compared to SPECT/CT because PET detects positron pairs produced from the decay of emitted positrons, negating the requirement for a physical collimator.
+This allows for better assessment of microsphere distribution and dose absorption.
+However, both PET/CT and PET/MRI are less widely available and more costly.